MrPeterJin/terminal-landing-page/README.md

-# Terminal Landing Page by Peter Gam
+# Terminal Landing Page by Peter Kam

-This landing page is maintained by Peter Gam.
+This landing page is maintained by Peter Kam.
 It is a modification based on several other projects.

 ## Features